-2022/23

 Contents

 ABOUT THIS GUIDE 3

 A CARER'S GUIDE 4

 GETTING HELP AND SUPPORT 10

 Where to start 11

 Adult carer support plans and young carer statements 12

 Assessment for the person you care for 13

 Coming out of hospital 14

 Managing someone's affairs 15

 Taking a break 16

 Looking after yourself 17

-Equipment and technology 21
+Equipment and technology 20

-YOUR FINANCES 25
+YOUR FINANCES 26

-Getting information on benefits 26
+Getting information on benefits 27

-Carer's Allowance 27
+Carer's Allowance 28

-Carer's Allowance Supplement 28
+Carer's Allowance Supplement 29

-Carer's Credit 30
+Carer's Credit 31

-Support for young carers 31
+Support for young carers 32

-Disability benefits for the person you are looking after 32
+Disability benefits for the person you are looking after 33

-Help with Council Tax 34
+Help with Council Tax 35

-Other financial help 35
+Other financial help 36

 YOUR WORK 39

 Working carers 40

 Your rights in work 41

 Getting support 43

 DIRECTORY 46

+Looking after someone

 About this guide

-Every year over 160,000 people in Scotland become carers, looking after family or friends who are older, disabled, have long-term conditions or are seriously ill.
+Every year over 340,000 people in Scotland become carers, looking after family or friends who are older, disabled, have long-term conditions or are seriously ill.

 At times, caring can bring many positives and rewards.
 There's nothing more natural and human than helping our loved ones get the most out of life.
 There's also nothing more difficult than focusing on someone else's needs without neglecting our own.
 Whether we're caring around the clock or balancing caring with work and family life, it can be exhausting.
 The 'system' can be bewildering.
 The emotions can be shattering.

 This guide is designed to outline your rights as a carer and the support available to you.
 We have produced separate versions of this guide for carers living in England, Wales and Northern Ireland because there are some differences in legislation, health and social care.
 However caring affects you, we're here.

-This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/factsheets You can find our COVID-19 guidance at carersuk.org/coronavirus A carer's guide Looking after someone can be tough.
+This icon means there is a Carers UK factsheet available to download for free from our website: carerscotland.org/factsheets A carer's guide Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...
-1 Getting the right advice and information... quickly!
+1. Getting the right advice and information... quickly!

 Caring can be extremely complicated, whether we're grappling with the benefits system or considering how to pay for care.
 Each strand is confusing but when all the strands are tangled, it can feel bewildering.
 Turning to an expert can help to unravel the most complex situation.
-"I was on the verge of a breakdown, and my family life was almost in crisis.
-I contacted the Carers UK Helpline and you gave me vital information that empowered me to challenge and win my case with my council."

-When we're looking after someone, it's important to accept that guilt is normal and that we only feel it because we care.
+Looking after someone 2.
+Coping with feelings of guilt When we're looking after someone, it's important to accept that guilt is normal and that we only feel it because we care.
 Being able to talk to people who understand what we're going through and how we feel can help us handle our feelings of guilt better.
 "After the diagnosis, I was consumed with the thought that I could have done more.
 Why didn't I recognise the signs?
 I now accept that what has happened isn't anyone's fault.
 So now I don't say I feel guilty, I say I feel sad - an easier emotion to cope with."

-Being assertive with professionals Looking after someone will often involve dealing with several different professionals.
+3. Being assertive with professionals Looking after someone will often involve dealing with several different professionals.
 When we feel a professional has not explained things clearly, does not see the whole picture or perhaps is not doing what they should do, it can be hard to speak up.
 However, that is exactly what we need to do.
 And this starts with valuing ourselves and our caring role.